Berkeley Police Arrest Convicted Sex Offender For Allegedly Accosting Teens, Claiming To Be Police Officer

 The suspect is connected with an incident Monday morning where a girl was followed walking to school near McGee Avenue and Channing Way.
-Police said the man approached her and began speaking with her, saying he needed help finding his daughter and wanting to walk with her to Berkeley High School.READ MORE: 'This Is The Worst Time' – Half Moon Bay Merchants Blast PG&E Utility Work, Highway 92 Backups Before Holidays
+Police said the man approached her and began speaking with her, saying he needed help finding his daughter and wanting to walk with her to Berkeley High School.READ MORE: Foster City Appoints 1st Minority Woman Mayor In 50-Year History

 After the girl refused, police said the man insisted saying she shouldn’t be concerned because he was a cop.
 The girl kept walking and the man followed her and cornered her in a less visible portion of the sidewalk where there were many plants and trees.